MarketDataApp/sdk-go/README.md

 }
 ```

-### Troubleshooting: Debug Mode
+# Troubleshooting: Debug Mode

 The SDK provides a debug mode that can be enabled to help you understand how the SDK is working and troubleshoot any issues you might encounter.
 When debug mode is enabled, the SDK will print the log to the console.
 This includes the full URL of the request, all request and response headers, and more.

-To enable debug mode, you need to call the `Debug` method on the `MarketDataClient` instance and pass `true` as the argument.
+To enable debug mode, you need to call the `.Debug()` method on the `MarketDataClient` instance and pass `true` as the argument.

 #### Debug Code Example